rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-08-lang-team-path-to-membership.md

 have people serve as liaisons even if they don't really have time or interest in being on the lang team.

+### Conclusion

+We concluded that we'll start experimenting with "non-team-member liaisons", and that people who are maybe interested in that role can reach out privately to Josh Triplett or myself.
+Further, we'll work to write up the "path to membership" as well as the expectations for team membership.